edgee-cloud/edgee/README.md

 cargo install edgee
 ```

-When installing from Crates.io, make sure to run the server from the same directory as the configuration file.
+⚠️ Note: when installing from Crates.io, remember to run the server from the same directory as the configuration file.

 # Configuration

 Edgee proxy is customized through the `edgee.toml` file, which is expected to be present in the same directory where edgee is running from.

-Here's a minimal configuration sample.
-The configuration sets Edgee to work as a regular reverse proxy.
-After
-understanding this simple configuration we'll see how to enable edge components.
+Here's a minimal configuration sample that sets Edgee to work as a regular reverse proxy.
+Later we'll see how to enable edge components.

 ```toml
 # edgee.toml